May McGee

-Mary "May" McGee (1944 – 28 October 2025) was an Irish woman who took the Government of Ireland to court for restricting her access to contraceptive materials.
+Mary "May" McGee (1944 – 28 October 2025) was an Irish women's rights activist who took the Government of Ireland to court for restricting her access to contraceptive materials.
 Her success in the McGee v The Attorney General case at the Supreme Court of Ireland paved the way for an eventual liberalisation in the country's laws on birth control.

 Early life

-McGee was born near Skerries, County Dublin in 1944, the second of a family of seven children.
-She met her husband, Sheamus, or Shay, when they were both 14 and they married in June 1968.
+McGee was born near Skerries, County Dublin, in 1944, the second of a family of seven children.
+She met her husband, Seamus, or Shay, when they were both 14 and they married in June 1968.
 Her husband, a fisherman, died in 2024.

 The couple's first four children were born in quick succession in 23 months between 1968 and 1970, Martin, Gerard and twins Sharon and Sylvia.
 Suffering pre-eclampsia and other problems during the pregnancies, almost dying after her second and being in a coma for four days after her third, she was warned by her doctor, James Loughran, by coincidence a campaigner for women's reproductive rights, that a further pregnancy could put her life in danger.
 At that time, she was 27 and the couple was living in a mobile home in Loughshinny, County Dublin.